vegapit/nanoflare/README.md

 The tests are handled by the [Catch2](https://github.com/catchorg/Catch2.git) testing framework also defined as a Git submodule and use Libtorch as reference.

-When configuring the tests, pass the path to the Libtorch directory to CMake as a `LIBTORCH_DIR` variable:
+When configuring the tests, pass the path to the Libtorch directory to CMake as a `LIBTORCH_DIR` variable and define the `NANOFLARE_TESTING` variable:

 ```
-cmake -B build -DCMAKE_BUILD_TYPE=Release -DLIBTORCH_DIR=<path/to/libtorch>
+cmake -B build -DNANOFLARE_TESTING=ON -DLIBTORCH_DIR=<path/to/libtorch>
 ```

 Launch the build and run accuracy tests: